We’ve done such a lot since we started in 1978.

 - 2018 – We celebrated our 40th Anniversary

-- 2019 - We were joined by members from the Guild of Machine Knitters.
-You can read more about their history here
+- 2019 – We were joined by members from the Guild of Machine Knitters.
+You can read more about their history in the Preserving area of our website.

 We’d love to hear from members about any other milestone they can recall about the Guild’s History.
 Do contact our Guild secretary with your updates and recollections.